jshpark/PokeMeow-Auto-Play/readme.md

-# A bot that will automatically play PokeMeow
+# A bot that will automatically play PokeMeow on Discord

 # Description

-* This is a bot that will autoplay and catch / fish / battle for you!
+* This is an automatic bot that will autoplay and catch / fish / battle for you!
 It can also automatically solve captcha.
 You can also command the bot with a different account to trade / access inventory / start / stop.
 * Please see the images folder to view pictures of how bot runs
 * This is NOT a browser bot.
 Only a command window / command prompt needs to be open to run the bot.